Work and study

 The key measures that we have adopted are as follows:

-- Stay home if you have coronavirus symptoms and contact your local Municipal Health Service (GGD).
+- Stay home if you have coronavirus symptoms, and book a test.

 - The Campus Protocol entered into force on 31 August 2020; this contains the main rules and regulations for students and staff.